yamunagc/news-aggregator/README.md

 python -m unittest tests.test_scraper
 ```

-This testing approach provides evidence that major components behave correctly under expected and edge-case conditions. [file:374]
+### Covered behaviors

+The test suite validates key behaviors such as:

+- category normalization in the fetch layer,
+- caching behavior,
+- duplicate removal,
+- metadata cleaning,
+- invalid author filtering,
+- scrape fallback behavior,
+- and extraction of valid article content.

 ---

 ## Data Acquisition and Processing

-The project combines two complementary data acquisition strategies:
+The system combines two complementary data acquisition methods:

-- API-based retrieval for structured headline and metadata access, [file:374]
+- API-based retrieval for structured article metadata,
-- and scraping-based retrieval for richer article-specific content not consistently available from the API. [file:374]
+- and webpage scraping for additional content and metadata not reliably provided by the API.

-The resulting records are merged and then processed to improve data quality.
+After retrieval, records are processed through a cleaning and normalization pipeline.

-### Processing tasks
+### Processing steps

-The processing pipeline includes:

 - text normalization,
 - duplicate removal,
 - category standardization,
-- author cleaning,
+- author cleanup,
 - content cleanup,
+- invalid metadata suppression,
-- and DataFrame generation for analysis.
+- and conversion into a Pandas DataFrame for analysis.

-Special attention was given to handling malformed or noisy author fields, particularly cases where webpage interface text was incorrectly captured as an author name.
-Cleaning rules were introduced to suppress such noise so that analytics remain interpretable. [file:374]
+Special attention was given to noisy author fields, especially cases where webpage interface text or page metadata was mistakenly captured as an author name.
+Cleaning logic was introduced to prevent such values from appearing in the analytics output.

-This processing stage is central to the quality of the final output because the usefulness of charts and article summaries depends directly on the reliability and consistency of the merged dataset. [file:374]

 ---

-## Visualization
+## Data Visualization

-The analytics component uses Matplotlib to generate charts that summarize the aggregated dataset.
-The implemented visualizations include:
+The analytics component uses Matplotlib to generate charts that summarize the dataset.
+Implemented visualizations include:

-- articles by source,
+- Articles by Source
-- articles by category,
+- Articles by Category
-- top authors,
+- Top Authors
-- and frequent title keywords. [file:374]
+- Frequent Title Keywords

-These charts provide a compact representation of the dataset and support exploratory inspection of the retrieved news articles.
-Data cleaning improvements were especially important for author and keyword charts, where noisy inputs could otherwise distort interpretation. [file:374]
+These charts support exploratory analysis of the retrieved and processed news data.

 ---

-## Graphical User Interface

-The application interface is implemented using Tkinter, as permitted by the assignment brief. [file:374]

-### Main interface elements

-The GUI provides:

-- category selection,
-- article count selection,
-- fetch controls,
-- search/filter functionality,
-- article list display,
-- article metadata and content display,
-- source link access,
-- status feedback,
-- and access to the analytics dashboard.

-The interface design prioritizes clarity, straightforward interaction, and support for real-time exploration of aggregated data, aligning with the assignment’s focus on a user-friendly and interactive tool. [file:374]

----

 ## Caching

-An in-memory caching mechanism was implemented in the API retrieval layer to reduce redundant calls for recently requested article sets.
-This supports the optional feature relating to caching and helps reduce unnecessary API requests and repeated processing. [file:374]
+An in-memory caching mechanism was implemented in the fetch layer to reduce redundant API calls for repeated requests.
+This improves efficiency during repeated use and addresses the optional assignment feature relating to caching.

-Caching improves practical efficiency during repeated use of the same category and fetch count combinations, particularly during testing and demonstration.

 ---

 ## Reliability and Error Handling

-The codebase includes several mechanisms intended to improve robustness:
+The project includes safeguards intended to improve runtime reliability:

-- validation of invalid categories,
+- validation of unsupported categories,
-- safe handling of missing API keys,
+- detection of missing API keys,
-- fallback messaging when scraping fails,
-- partial-content handling for restricted publishers,
+- fallback handling for failed scraping,
+- support for partial data when websites restrict access,
-- filtering of invalid author strings,
+- filtering of invalid author values,
-- and controlled GUI updates during threaded fetch operations.
+- and controlled GUI updates during background fetching operations.

-These decisions were made to ensure that the application remains usable even when external services or webpage structures are inconsistent.
+These measures improve resilience when working with third-party APIs and variable webpage structures.

 ---

-## Ethical and Legal Considerations
+## Ethical Considerations

-The project uses publicly available API data and limited webpage scraping for educational purposes.
-The implementation avoids aggressive crawling behavior and uses caching to reduce unnecessary repeated requests.
-Where websites limit the extraction of complete content, the application falls back to partial data rather than attempting intrusive collection.
-Ethical and legal considerations are an important part of responsible web data use and are explicitly relevant to this assignment context. [file:374]
+The application uses publicly available API data and limited webpage scraping for educational purposes.
+The implementation avoids aggressive extraction behavior and uses caching to reduce unnecessary repeated requests.
+Where publishers restrict content access, the system falls back to partial information rather than attempting intrusive collection.

 ---

 ## Limitations

-The current implementation has several practical limitations:
+The implementation has several practical limitations:

-- some publishers restrict full article access,
+- some websites restrict full article scraping,
-- source webpage structures vary and may affect scraping reliability,
+- full article content is not always available,
-- author metadata is not always available or trustworthy,
+- author metadata may be absent or inconsistent,
+- webpage structures may change over time,
-- analytics depend on the quality and diversity of runtime data,
+- analytics depend on the quality of runtime data,
-- and API rate or access limits may affect available results.
+- and external API limits may affect article retrieval.

-Despite these constraints, the system includes fallback handling and cleaning logic to reduce the impact of incomplete or noisy third-party data.
+Fallback behavior and cleaning logic are included to reduce the effect of these constraints.

 ---

-## Submission Components

-In addition to the source code, the overall submission package includes:

-- the Python codebase structured around OOP principles, [file:374]
-- unit tests, [file:374]
-- this README with execution and dependency documentation, [file:374]
-- GUI screenshots, [file:374]
-- a brief report discussing design decisions and challenges, [file:374]
-- and a presentation/video component as required by the assignment brief. [file:374]

----

 ## Screenshots

-The final submission includes interface screenshots documenting:
+The final submission package includes screenshots of:

 - the main GUI,
-- article retrieval results,
+- fetched article results,
-- detailed article view,
+- article detail view,
-- analytics dashboard output,
+- analytics dashboard,
-- and successful unit test execution. [file:374]
+- and successful test execution.

+---

+## Submission Components

+The complete submission package consists of:

+- the Python source code,
+- the `tests/` directory,
+- `requirements.txt`,
+- this README,
+- GUI screenshots,
+- the brief report,
+- and the presentation/video materials required by the assignment.

 ---
 University of Technology Sydney
 Assignment: Information Aggregator with Web API and Scraping